 Melissa Propp (author) from Minnesota on January 16, 2016:

 Randa Awn Handler from USA on January 16, 2016:

 Cute!
 Best for 2016!

-Mel Carriere from San Diego California on June 16, 2014:
+Mel Carriere from Snowbound and down in Northern Colorado on June 16, 2014:

 My bucket list is phone book size.
 You are right, New Years Resolutions mostly consist of bummers that nobody is really motivated to undertake, while bucket lists can be a lot of fun.
 Interesting approach and something I never really thought about until now.